-1. Caliper - The industry standard for trunk measurement of nursery stock, applicable to supplemental required replacement trees.
-Caliper shall be measured six (6) inches above the ground. for up to and including 4-inch caliper trunk sizes.

-2. Critical Root Zone (CRZ) -The area encircling the trunk of a tree equal to one (1) foot radius for every inch of trunk diameter (DBH).- Example: a 24-inch DBH tree has a 24-foot radius Critical Root-Zone measured from the face of the trunk.

-3. Crown - The area of a tree containing leaf- or needle-bearing branches.

-4. Diameter at Breast Height (DBH) - The diameter or thickness of a tree trunk measured at 4.5 feet above average grade.
+- 1. Caliper The industry standard for trunk measurement of nursery stock, applicable to supplemental required replacement trees.
+Caliper shall be measured six (6) inches above the ground, for up to and including 4-inch caliper trunk sizes. - 2.
+Critical Root Zone (CRZ) -The area encircling the trunk of a tree equal to one (1) foot radius for every inch of trunk diameter (DBH)..
+Example: a 24-inch DBH tree has a 24-foot radius Critical Root-Zone measured from the face of the trunk. - 3.
+Crown The area of a tree containing leaf- or needle-bearing branches. - 4.
+Diameter at Breast Height (DBH) The diameter or thickness of a tree trunk measured at 4.5 feet above average grade.
 For trees with multiple leaders at 4.5 feet height, the DBH shall be the combined cumulative total of branches greater than six (6) inches diameter at 4.5 feet above average grade.
-If a tree has been removed and only the stump remains that is below 4.5 feet tall, the size of the tree shall be the diameter of the top of the stump.

-5. Dripline - The distance from the tree trunk, that is equal to the furthest extent of the tree's crownCrown.

-6. Hedge - 5 or more trees of the same species planted in linear formation, typically to function as a screen or barrier.

-7. Inner Critical Root Zone - an area half the distance of the Critical Root Zone that, when ilmpacted, may compromise the structural integrity of a-the applicable tree.
-Example: a 24-inch DBH tree has a 12-foot radius Inner Critical Root Zone measured from the face of the trunk.

-ISA International Society of Arboriculture

-8. Impact - A condition or activity that adversely affects any part of a tree, including, but not limited to, the trunk, branches, and or Critical Root Zone.

-9. Public Works Official Designee of the Public Works Director.

-$\frac{109}{100}$.
-Qualified Professional - An individual with relevant education and training in arboriculture or urban forestry, having two (2) or more of the following credentials:

-- International Society of Arboriculture (ISA) Certified Arborist; - Tree Risk Assessor Qualification (TRAQ) as established by the ISA (or equivalent); - · American Society of Consulting Arborists (ASCA) registered Consulting Arborist; - Society of American Foresters (SAF) Certified Forester for Forest Management Plans; - Board Certified Master Arborist as established by the ISA.
+For trees with multiple trunks at 4.5 feet height, only trunks 3" DBH or greater shall be included.
+Where a tree splits into several trunks close to ground level, the DBH for the tree is the square root of the sum of the DBH for each individual stem squared (example with 3 trunks: DBH = square root [(stem1)2 + (stem2)2 + (stem3)2]).
+If a tree has been removed and only the stump remains that is below 4.5 feet tall, the size of the tree shall be the diameter of the top of the stump. - 5.
+Dripline The distance from the tree trunk, that is equal to the furthest extent of the tree's crownCrown. - 6.
+Hedge 5 or more trees of the same species planted in linear formation, typically to function as a screen or barrier. - 7.
+Inner Critical Root Zone an area half the distance of the Critical-Root Zone that, when ilmpacted, may compromise the structural integrity of a the applicable tree.
+Example: a 24-inch DBH tree has a 12-foot radius Inner Critical Root Zone measured from the face of the trunk. - ISA International Society of Arboriculture - 8.
+Impact A condition or activity that adversely affects any part of a tree, including, but not limited to, the trunk, branches, and or Critical Root Zone. - 9.
+Public Works Official Designee of the Public Works Director. - 409.
+Qualified Professional An individual with relevant education and training in arboriculture or urban forestry, having two (2) or more of the following credentials: - International Society of Arboriculture (ISA) Certified Arborist; - Tree Risk Assessor Qualification (TRAQ) as established by the ISA (or equivalent); - · American Society of Consulting Arborists (ASCA) registered Consulting Arborist; - Society of American Foresters (SAF) Certified Forester for Forest Management Plans;

+Board Certified Master Arborist as established by the ISA.

-For tree retention associated with a development permit, a qQ ualified pP rofessional must have, in addition to the above credentials, a minimum of three (3) years' experience working directly with the protection of trees during construction and have experience with the likelihood of tree survival after construction.
-A qQ ualified pP rofessional must also be able to prescribe appropriate measures for the preservation of trees during land development.
+For tree retention associated with a development permit, a qQualified pProfessional must have, in addition to the above credentials, a minimum of three (3) years' experience working directly with the protection of trees during construction and have experience with the likelihood of tree survival after construction.
+A qQualified pProfessional must also be able to prescribe appropriate measures for the preservation of trees during land development.